-When an ‘out of court settlement’ is announced, it may appear to outsiders that a resolution has been arrived at – however beligerently – by two warring sides.
+When an ‘out of court settlement’ is announced, it may appear to outsiders that a resolution has been arrived at by two warring sides.
 What may not always be clear are the nuanced pressures at play, pressures which give us clues to the limitations of the civil court process as a tool for openness and justice.

-For one thing, civil claims are based on financial settlements – and generally only things that can be measured in financial terms are considered as part of a settlement.
+Civil claims are based on financial settlements – and only things that can be measured in financial terms under certain ‘heads of loss’ are considered as part of a settlement.
 That applies to both a settlement reached at the end of an open court process, and to an out-of-court settlement.

-There can be additional outcomes – statements, policy recommendations, as well as the all-important judicial and public scrutiny – but the framework for the resolution process is primarly financial.
+There can be additional outcomes – statements, policy recommendations, as well as the all-important judicial and public scrutiny – but the framework for the resolution process is primarily financial.

 This is hard.
-This is brutal.
-This is a limitation of the system.
+It is brutal.
+And it is a limitation of the system.

-If you are offered more money out-of-court than the insurers or your legal team think you will get in open court, you may have little choice than to take settlement, because the insurance company may not back you to go any further in the court process.
+If you are offered more money out-of-court than the insurers or your legal team think you will get in open court, you may have little choice than to take the settlement, because the insurance company may not back you to go any further in the court process.
 All along, you will need to pay very close attention to your legal advice if any funding is to continue.
 If you proceed against the advice of your legal team, you could not only lose your funding, but also be liable for all the costs incurred by the other side from that point on.
-So, rather than be compensated at the end of the process, you could be bankrupted, and could lose your home.
+So, rather than be compensated at the end of the process, you could be bankrupted, and could lose any assets you may have.

 This is also hard.
 Especially if your goal in bringing a case is to have events examined by a court, in the hopes that the court will recommend remedial action – for example, changes to a public institution – as well as financial compensation.
 A public institution with big pockets may be able to escape scrutiny, and therefore escape change.

-Which, so far, is what has happened in some, but not all, cases involving the actions of undercover officers who had long-term relationships with those they were targeting.
+So far this is what has happened in some, but not all, cases involving the actions of undercover officers who had long-term relationships with those they were targeting.
 The police have so far escaped scrutiny by the civil courts, and are attempting to escape change.
-They have made some important statements which may have changed the frame of the debate on undercover policing, but have provided nothing in the way of disclosure in any case brought so far.
+They have made some important statements which may have changed the frame of the debate on undercover policing, but have provided nothing in the way of significant disclosure in any case brought so far.